PUBLIC NOTICE Premises Licence – New Application

 This application may be viewed at:

-Representations must be made in writing to the Licensing Team, Mid Suffolk District Council (as the Licensing Authority) at either of the above addresses, or by e-mail to licensingteam@baberghmidsuffulk.gov.uk
+Closing Date: 30 June 2021 Representations must be made in writing to the attention of the Licensing Team, Mid Suffolk District Council (as the Licensing Authority) at the above address, or by e-mail to licensingteam@ baberghmidsuffolk.gov.uk

 It is an offence knowingly or recklessly to make a false statement in connection with an application and the maximum fine for which a person is liable on summary conviction for the offence is unlimited.